Rabcor/mpv-extended-osc/README.md

 Changes from original OSC:
 * Removed the most pointless (fullscreen) button to free up space.
+* Moved Playlist Seek buttons between the Chapter Seek buttons (imitating MPC-HC, also just makes more sense to have these buttons together)
 * Added Shuffle and Repeat buttons
 * Added support for thumbfast (bare minimum)